Cedar Vs Pressure Treated Fence

 • Cons of Pressure Treated Fencing:

-• Potential warping or splitting over time
+• Potential warping or splitting as the wood dries after treatment

 Durability and Longevity